gaman5575/git--project/README.md

 ## Step 3: Update Script Parameters

-1. Open the script (`script.sh`) and update the following parameters:
+1. Open the script (`git-push.sh`) and update the following parameters:
    - `repos`: Add the names of the repositories you want to clone and update.
    - `docker_username`: Enter your Docker Hub username.
    - Ensure the script paths and commands match your project structure and requirements.